td-github-training/td-github-training.github.io/docs/19_forgot_to_branch.md

 2. Type `git status`, and notice changes in your working directory
 3. Create a new branch with `git switch -c BRANCH-NAME`
 4. Type `git status` again, to notice which branch you are on, and your working directory
+5. Type `git add .`
+6. Type `git commit -m "Your message"` to commit the change to the git history

 ## Non-committed conflicts